 As you can imagine with a large proportion of engineering activities, choosing the incorrect tool may have serious implications on the results of your measurements.
 The information contained below is to help visitors make a more informed decision on a Data Acquisition System which is most appropriate for their requirements.

-The needs to match the output type of the sensors being used in the measurement application.
+The data acquisition system input modules needs to match the output type of the sensors being used in the measurement application.
 Sensor output types commonly used are voltage, current, Wheatstone bridge (full/half/quarter), IEPE, resistance, potentiometer, counter, digital, thermocouple, CAN bus.

 Our TRION input modules are compatible with the signal types described.
 The TRION-MULTI is the most flexible as it allows the user to switch between input types in software.